Joyce-osato/Bike_Sales_Analysis/README.md

 This analysis was done using the PYTHON PROGRAMMING language
 ## Objectives
-The primary goals of this analysis are
+The primary goals of this analysis are;
 1. To understand the trends and patterns in bike sales dataset
 2. To identify key factors driving sales such as product category, seasons or customer segment
 3. To uncover insight into the most profitable product, customer behaviour and regional sales performance